mumble-voip/mumble-releng-vcpkg/README.md

 The setup is slightly different between Windows and Linux-based systems.

-Note that the entire build environment will require about 15-20GB of disk space.
+Note that the entire build environment will require about 30GB of disk space (on Windows).
 Moving the vcpkg-directory after it has been created and populated can also cause issue due to paths no longer being correct.

 ### Windows